What is a Lobster Roll? Meet Maine’s Official Summer Sandwich

 We like to use Cains mayonnaise since it’s all-natural and local.
 Use just enough mayonnaise to hold the lobster meat together.
 Remember there is no saving a soggy roll drowning in too much mayo!
 Again, purists prefer just a touch of mayo and a pinch of seasoning with salt and pepper.

 Some add a bed of lettuce or diced celery blended in the mayo for a little added crunch.
 But don’t go overboard, you don’t want to be guilty of adding filler!
-A squeeze of fresh lemon or on the roll is always sublime.
+A squeeze of fresh lemon over the roll is always sublime.
 Drawn butter and mayo may also be served on the side.

 You will also find rolls dressed in aioli sauce.
 What is aioli?
 It’s like mayo although it is garlic-based and made with olive oil, not vegetable oil.
 It’s good stuff if it’s made simple.
 For a slightly sweeter roll, whip in the salad spread, Miracle Whip in place of your standard mayo.
 Tarragon, celery salt, or fresh chopped chives,can be tasty compliments to a lobster roll as well.